canonical/charmed-etcd-operator/docs/manage-persistent-storage.md

 ```

 ## Remove persistent storage
-To remove all remaining volumes and their data, use the `--destroy-storage` parameter:
+To remove all remaining volumes and their data, use the `--destroy-storage` parameter when removing your application:
 ```shell
 juju remove-application charmed-etcd --destroy-storage
 ```